What is Panchakarma?

 It is a cleansing process for the eyes, which gives a cooling effect to the eyes, prevents eye diseases and strengthens optic nerve, also improves eyesight.
 This procedure takes 15-25 minutes.

 Indications: Eyestrain due to TV, computer, pollution, tired eyes, watering of eyes, dimness of vision at night.
-It helps in preventing early formations of cataract.
+It helps in preventing early formations of cataracts.

 In this procedure, the herbal paste is applied to the face for the treatment of wrinkles, dry or oily skin, blemishes, acne etc.

 Hridya Basti/Uro basti

 It is a unique treatment for heart and chest diseases.
 In this medicated oil, ghrit or decoction of herbs is placed into the rim of urad flour.

 Indication: Useful for the strengthening of the heart, angina, asthma and other respiratory problems.

 In this treatment, medicated oils, ghrit is placed into the rim of urad flour made at the knee joint Indications: Osteoarthritis, Rheumatoid Arthritis, Gout etc.